-The GTA consists of transplant center level data on volume of transplant activity indications and donor and stem cell sources.
-These data, in aggregate, demonstrate important trends in activities and practices globally.
-Additional uses of these data are possible by any WBMT Member Society.
-In addition to annual reports of global activities, any individual on behalf of a Member Society can request specific information by contacting the WBMT data consultant.
-If the use is for research purposes, the proponent is required to complete a proposal form (Insert 2), which needs to be approved by his or her Member Society Representative before it can be submitted to the WBMT.
-This proposal will then be reviewed by the Transplant Center / Recipient Standing Committee before the data can be released.
+The GTA comprises of center level data on the number of transplant recipients including indications, donor and stem cell sources.
+These data, in aggregate, demonstrate important information of trends in activities and practices globally.
+Additional uses of this data are possible by any WBMT member societies.
+In addition to annual reports of global activities, any individual on behalf of the member societies can request specific information by contacting the WBMT Global Transplant Activity Survey Officer.
+If the use is for research purposes, the proponent is required to complete a proposal form (Appendix C) which needs to be approved by his or her Member Society Representative before it can be submitted to the WBMT.
+This proposal will then be reviewed by the Transplant Center and Recipient Standing Committee before it can be released.
 When a proposed study is approved, any Member Society that provided data to be used for that study will be notified by the approval committee.
-For data requests outside of Member Societies, GTA data can only be released with approval from the WBMT Board.
-In these situations, charges may apply.
+For data requests outside the member societies, GTA data can only be released with approval from the WBMT board or the Executive Committee according defined operation.
+In these situations, charges may apply, if these are requests from for-profit entities, according to the WBMT corporate program guidelines.

-Data from a Member Society that are shared with the WBMT can be utilized by the same Member Society (which also has ownership of its data) without restrictions.
+The data from a member society that is shared with the WBMT can be utilized by the same member society (which also has ownership of its data) without restrictions.